 sudo apt dist-upgrade

-This command will ensure the upgrade of regular release Ubuntu but if you want to get developer version, run the following command:
+This command will ensure the upgrade of regular release Ubuntu, but if you want to get the developer version, run the following command:

 sudo do-release-upgrade -d

 This process will take a bit of time.
 Meanwhile, you can sit back with a cup of coffee.
 But don’t go away because you may be asked for some confirmation during the process and need to type “Y” and hit enter for further process.
 After finishing the upgrade process, do a system reboot.

 Upgrade Manager Tool: It is easy to upgrade Ubuntu from Upgrade manager.
 You don’t need to type any command during this process.
 Follow the below steps.

 - First of all, open the “Software and Updates.”
 You can also search for it by pressing Windows Key.